karthick-kk/karthick-kk-hugo/content/resume.md

 **TL;DR** - DevOps and Cloud Automation Engineer

-I’m currently working with `CoreStack`, as a Technical Lead - **DevOps** Automation Engineer, where I help developers streamline their workflows & build more awesome and effortless releases.
+I’m currently working with `Ericsson`, as a Senior **Infrastructure Automation** Engineer, where I help developers streamline their workflows & build more awesome and effortless releases.
 I have a passion towards automating complex tasks using custom tooling and CI/CD pipelines.

-Today, I focus on containerization, **GitOps** and **DevSecOps** implementation for continuous deployment.
+Today, I focus on **Containerization**, **GitOps** and **DevSecOps** implementation for continuous deployment.

 Certifications